Renault Kangoo E-TECH electric reliability & safety rating

 Due to the Kangoo’s age, clever kit such as autonomous emergency braking, lane-keeping assistance and blind-spot monitoring is unlikely to ever appear.
 Only the driver gets an airbag as standard – passenger and side bags are both optional – while cruise control with speed limiter and an engine speed limiter are both offered.
 Renault also offers security kit that’s designed to protect your van from attack.
 Deadlocks, lock shields, an alarm and dash cam are all available to help keep your Kangoo secure.

 In This Review

-- 2Range, battery & chargingDevelopments have boosted the Renault Kangoo Z.E.’s range, but charging options are restricted
+- 2Range, battery & chargingDevelopments have boosted the Renault Kangoo E-TECH's range since it first went on sale, but charging options are restricted

-- 7Reliability & safety rating - currently readingTried-and-tested electric running gear should help the Renault Kangoo Z.E. to be reliable
+- 7Reliability & safety rating - currently readingTried-and-tested electric running gear should help the Renault Kangoo E-TECH's reliability